30-year mortgage interest rates

 - Slower equity growth.
 The amortization table for a 30-year mortgage reveals a harsh reality: In the early years, almost all of your payments go to interest rather than principal.
 A 15-year loan brings a higher monthly payment but much faster payoff of the loan amount.

-- Buying more house than you should.
+- Buying a pricier house than you should.
 Just because you might be able to afford more house with a 30-year loan doesn’t mean you should stretch your budget to the breaking point.
 Give yourself some breathing room for other financial goals and unexpected expenses.
 Use Bankrate’s home affordability calculator to determine how much house you can afford.

 30-year fixed mortgage vs. 15-year fixed mortgage